 The witness’s location during the crash matters.
 If they were driving, for example, they were likely not focused on the details of the accident.
 They were probably trying to avoid getting hit in the crash.
-However, if they had a good view of everything happening, they would be considered more credible.
+However, they would be considered more credible if they had a good view of everything happening.
 Any distractions affecting them at the time of the crash could also keep them from being deemed credible.

 If a witness can back up their observations with measurable facts rather than opinions, that will help the validity of what they say.
 While opinion may be helpful in testimony, facts are much more important.

 Consistency is also an essential part of credibility.
 If a witness’s retelling changes over time, the insurance company will question them.

 Unfortunately, an un-credible witness could hinder your accident claim.
-If the insurance company thinks your witness isn’t believable, they may just ignore their testimony completely.
+If the insurance company thinks your witness isn’t believable, they may completely ignore their testimony.
 Their testimony could make the insurance company doubt your claim.

 When the insurance provider thinks you are fabricating your claim, plan on fighting tooth and nail to get a fair settlement.

 As you can see, compelling witness testimony significantly impacts car accident claims, including faster settlements, more compensation, and an easier time establishing negligence.
 It can also complicate your case and cast doubt on what happened.

 When your car accident claim involves witness statements, it’s best to have an experienced no win no fee lawyer assess the possible impact on your claim.